ManuDev9/body-nodes-host/raspberry/cpplib/README.md

 Build:

+  ./build.sh

+or:

   g++ -o test test.cpp WifiHostCommunicator.cp -lpthread

-You can run "test" and the program will listen for input from the user.
-Read the code to know more
+It wuild build a test program to check the main functionalities.
+Have a look at the code to see what happens and how to interact with the Bodynodes objects